 As we’ve noted above, many responsible tourism operators are not widely searchable on the internet and it can be very difficult for them to get much exposure with international travelers.

-So, if you want to guarantee the success of a community-based tourism project, do your best to send other like-minded travelers to experience it themselves.
+So, if you want to guarantee the success of a community-based tourism project, do your best to send other like-minded, responsible travelers to experience it themselves.

 What does this look like in practice?